Emergency declared as flash flooding hits northwest Georgia

 “This is an extremely dangerous and life-threatening situation.
 Do not attempt to travel unless you are fleeing an area subject to flooding or under an evacuation order,” the service said.

-The service declared a “flash flood emergency” for Trion, Summerville, Lyerly and James H. Floyd State Park in Chattooga County.
-Holland in Chattooga County and Floyd County — just to the south — was also under a flash flood warning.
+The service declared a “flash flood emergency” for Summerville, Lyerly and James H. Floyd State Park in Chattooga County.
+Floyd County — just to the south — was also under a flash flood warning.

 At 3:10 p.m., the service advised locals to avoid non-emergency travel as another round of emergency rainfall entered the area.